The triage and testing centres have a dual function:

 - The triage function is intended to prevent emergency departments from being unnecessarily overwhelmed and to prevent too many potentially infected patients from showing up at the general practitioner (GP) for a consultation.
 By setting up triage centres, the aim was to reduce the risk of spreading the COVID-19 virus.
 The patient is initially examined by a doctor, who determines whether a referral to the emergency department is necessary or whether the patient may be allowed to recover at home, possibly after a COVID-19 test.
 This is organised by the GP groups in close cooperation with the emergency services and can, under certain conditions, be (temporarily) stopped when the need subsides.

-- Testing was assigned to the centres as a second function to better meet the needs of public screening.
+- The testing role was assigned to the centres as a second function to better meet the needs of population screening.
 Indeed, it must be possible to meet the demand for testing for any person who meets the predefined testing criteria.
 These include symptomatic individuals as well as asymptomatic individuals who have had a high-risk contact or who have returned from a red zone.
 Due to the easing of the measures for travel abroad, the centres have been requested to test travellers.

 One centre per 100,000 inhabitants has been set up, with medical coordination being entrusted to a GP group (i.e. an association of representatives of GPs within a specific region).
 The triage is located in one site, but the testing can be organised in different locations to make both the testing and screening more accessible.